-How Long Does It Take To Get a Medical Card in Pennsylvania?
+How Long Does It Take To Get a Card in Maryland?

-Yes, those under 18 can get medical cards in Pennsylvania.
-However, they cannot do so on their own: they must have a caregiver.
+Yes, minors can get a Maryland medical marijuana card!
+However, they just cannot do so on their own.

 Click to learn more about how MMJ can benefit your condition: